Opinion | Trump considers adding a social media network to his list of failures

 It would certainly be simpler to start a social media platform, but it’s not something he has any experience in.
 For him to succeed in a new line of commerce he’d never been involved in before, he’d have to bring around him some smart, competent people who knew a lot about the technical and business aspects of this endeavor.

 And his track record on hiring leaves something to be desired.
-His White House was without doubt the most incompetent in modern times: It leaked like a sieve, it could barely issue a press release without it being full of typos, and he went through four chiefs of staff and seven communication directors.
+His White House was without doubt the most incompetent in modern times: It leaked like a sieve, it could barely issue a news release that wasn’t full of typos, and he went through four chiefs of staff and seven communications directors.

 So who’s going to create and run Trmpr?
 Jared Kushner?
 Good luck with that.